Vickyarts/Alien-Invasion/README.md

 # Alien-Invasion
+## Author: github.com/Vickyarts
-A simple alien game made in python using pygame module.
+### A simple alien game made in python using pygame module.

 ## Rules:
 - Player has three lives.